mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

     //AI is called every frame.
 Anything you put here will happen 60 times a second }
 ```
+Every tick our npc is alive, our npc happens, increasing the timer.
+This allows us to make things happen based on how long our npc has been alive instead of just doing things every tick.

 Now that we have a variable to keep track of time we can make things happen on a timer with %. % computes the remainder after dividing its left operand by its right operand, and is useful for making things happen every x ticks like this
 ```cs
 int Time;